 Teenagers may also deal with depression and poor nutrition while they are pregnant.
 If they have more than one sexual partner or haven’t been practicing safe sex, they may be at risk for sexually transmitted diseases that can be harmful to the baby if left untreated.

 How to Prevent Teen Pregnancy

 Educating your teen about contraception, sex and reproduction is the best way to protect teenagers from getting pregnant.
-Experts believe that only 53 percent of boys and 65 percent of girls receive formal sex education on contraception and abstinence.
-The statistics are even worse when it comes to teens who have discussed abstinence, sex and birth control with their parents.
-Only 27 percent of boys and 44 percent of girls had done so.
+Experts believe that only 53% of boys and 65% of girls receive formal sex education on contraception and abstinence.
+What’s worse, only 27% of boys and 44% of girls have discussed abstinence, sex, and birth control with their parents.

 As teen birth rates decrease, it is not time to assume the problem is fixed.
 Teens need access to educational resources and contraception options when they make the choice to become sexually active.
 Community and faith-based programs are available for those who don’t have the resources at home to learn about sex and contraception.
 An honest conversation with a teenager about what is considered risky behavior can solve many problems and ensure they’re using their body responsibly and respectfully.